alsifius/RHIdM_disable_idle_users/roles/expired_user/README.md

           6164
 ```
 > [!NOTE]
 > In the above example, the IP address refernces the target IdM server - in the lab environment, I used the primary, but could be any server in the IdM serer topology.
 If the host name is used, the AAP server must be able to resolve the name.
+The target system in the host parameter must be in he refernced inventory when running the job that uses this role.

 License
 -------